hmcts/pre-power-app-e2e-tests/test-catalogue/pre-portal/test-catalogue-functional-tests.md

 - Navigate to pre-portal and verify playback of recording is successful
 - Unshare the recording from the portal user within power app
 - Verify portal user is no longer able to access the recording after unsharing

+## Verify super user is able to navigate to edit request page and submit an edit request for a recording
+- Navigate to edit request page